arc488/Wola/README.md

 # Wola

-Wola is my first big project, it's a typical Zombie shooter game with the usual host of FPS features, plus a dog companion!
+Wola is my first big project, it's a typical Zombie shooter game with the usual host of FPS features, plus a dog companion, with a "Fetch" ability which will make the dog to indicated location and attract all the zombies to iteself.

 Here are some screenshots: